Fabinho (footballer, born 1993): 2021–22 season: Further domestic and European success

-On 3 August 2021, Fabinho signed a long-term contract with Liverpool until 2026.
-On 12 September 2021, he scored his first goal of the season, tapping home from close range against Leeds United, the second in an eventual 3–0 win.
-On 9 January 2022, Fabinho scored his first goals in the FA Cup, scoring the second and fourth in a 4–1 third round victory over Shrewsbury Town.
-Liverpool went on to win the competition on 15 May by beating Chelsea in the final, which ended in a 0–0 draw after extra time and Liverpool winning 5–6 in the penalty shoot-out, although Fabinho was not in the matchday squad for the final.
-In addition, Fabinho also won the EFL Cup in the 2021–22 season, scoring a Panenka-style penalty in the shoot-out over Chelsea in the final.
+On 12 September 2021, Fabinho scored his first goal of the season, tapping home from close range against Leeds United, the second in an eventual 3–0 win.
+On 9 January 2022, Fabinho scored his first goals in the FA Cup, scoring the second and fourth in a 4–1 third-round victory over Shrewsbury Town.
+On 13 February 2022, Fabinho scored again against Burnley from a corner to win the game.
+The goal was his fifth goal in his past seven games in all competitions.
+Liverpool won the FA Cup on 15 May 2022 by beating Chelsea in the final, which ended in a 0–0 draw after extra time with Liverpool winning 5–6 in the penalty shoot-out, although Fabinho was not in the matchday squad for the final owing to a hamstring injury.
+In addition, Fabinho also won the EFL Cup in the 2021–22 season, scoring a Panenka-style penalty in the shoot-out over Chelsea in the final on 27 February 2022.
+During the match, Fabinho won possession back nine times, the joint most alongside Virgil Van Dijk.